curl/curl/docs/libcurl/libcurl-tutorial.md

 # HTTP Authentication

-The previous chapter showed how to set user name and password for getting URLs that require authentication.
+The previous chapter showed how to set username and password for getting URLs that require authentication.
 When using the HTTP protocol, there are many different ways a client can provide those credentials to the server and you can control which way libcurl uses them.
 The default HTTP authentication